-Can’t travel but need to deal with matters overseas?
-How a notary can help
+Need to deal with matters overseas?
+How a Notary Public can help

 In these trying times, one of the many issues that has arisen is the limited ability of people to move freely from country to country.
 This in turn makes it difficult for companies and individuals to manage their affairs in different countries as they cannot be there in person.
 Given the current indications, it is probably going to be some time before things return to any form of ‘normality’.
 In the meantime, one solution to the current circumstances is to use documentation to authorise others based in the relevant country to act on yours or your company’s behalf.
 The typical form of this written authorisation is a power of attorney, but, depending on what authority is being delegated, this can be done by other means such as a letter or other document.

 These ‘authority giving documents’ need to be thought through carefully.
 It is important to strike a balance between giving the recipient of the authorisation enough authority to do what is required, but not too much that it creates a potential risk that the authority may be mis-used in some way.
 We regularly guide clients in preparing these authority documents.